ticean/magento-shell-tools/README.md

  - **cache**: All functionality that exists in the admin cache management panel.
 Plus some more!
    Really useful in deployment scripts.
- - **snapshot**: Create a compressed tar archive of the /media directory and a database dump into a directory called /snapshot.
-Useful for developers bootstrapping their local environments off of an existing development environment.
- - More to be added...
+ - **snapshot**: Import / Export remote databases, and media folder (optional) to a local snapshot folder.
+   Remote hosts controlled via entries in local.xml. ability to run sql commands on the import of the snapshot to reconfigure for local dev work.
+   Ignore some tables data (but structure is gotten.

 Usage
 -------------------